di-sukharev/AI-TDD/README.md

 ## Setup

-AITDD runs on [Bun](https://bun.sh/), installing AITDD will install latest Bun.
+AITDD runs on [Bun](https://bun.sh/), make sure you first install the latest Bun version.

 1. Install AITDD globally as a CLI: